Sieben Inseln

 Since hiking trails change, everyone has their own needs and experiences, I am always happy when you tell me about your experiences.
 So your experiences and tips on the beach of Güi Güi can benefit other hikers.
 Wherever you hike, I wish you interesting and safe ways,

-Dagmar of Seven Islands
+Dagmar of SiebenInseln

 Thank you for reading!